GeoffCox/WebAppGuide/react-web-app/Instructions.md

 2. Create tsconfig.json

-> Notice that strict is true which enforces the best Typescript standards.

-> In addition, I like to turn on additional rules that aren't yet part of strict.
+Notice that strict = true which enforces the best Typescript standards.
+Plus additional rules that aren't yet part of strict are enabled to improve the code quality.

 ```json
 {